The Betz Mystery Sphere is how a metal ball of about 8 inches in diameter and weighing 22 pounds became known, sparking UFO controversy.

-- Emitted a low-frequency vibration at times.
+- It emitted a low-frequency vibration at times.
 It looked like a motor was operating inside the object.

-But soon, they started to get scared, as the sphere began jumping and walking by itself, in addition to making the house’s doors close out of nowhere and an organ-like sound was heard throughout the house.
-They then decided to go after the media to see if they had an answer.
+But soon, they started to get scared as the sphere began jumping and walking by itself, making the house’s doors close out of nowhere, and an organ-like sound was heard throughout the house.
+They then decided to go after the media to find an answer.

-The photographer, Lou Egner, said he was skeptical, but he changed his mind when the Betz showed the ball walking alone.
+The photographer, Lou Egner, said he was skeptical but changed his mind when the Betz showed the ball walking alone.

 The family requested the US Navy’s help, answering, “The United States government did not own the ball.”

-After that report, other journalists went to the Betz house on Fort George Island to witness the sphere.
+After that report, other journalists visited the Betz house on Fort George Island to witness the sphere.